MALARIA PREVENTION AND TESTING

 In some countries, drugs may be sold that are counterfeit or substandard.
 Such drugs may not be effective.
 Antimalarial drugs should always be purchased before traveling overseas.

 Cost of Medicines

 The Washington Travel Clinic does not sell malaria medicines, however, the approximate cost per pill is listed below as a reference for individuals whose insurance will not cover the medication.
 Only the pharmacist or the insurance carrier can tell you if they cover the cost of the medicine.
-Coupons offering up to 60% discounts are available at goodrx.com.
+Coupons offering significant discounts are available at goodrx.com.

 .
 Atovaquone/Proguanil (Malarone): $2-3/pill, taken daily, starting 2 days before reaching the risk area and stopping 7 days after leaving the area.